 Tegan (Janet Fielding) – An attempt to get out of the cramped TARDIS and back home leads her to become stranded on a ship full of vampires.
 That’ll teach her a lesson!

 Clarimonde (Niamh Cusack) – Head of one of the last remaining ships of vampires, or Necrobiologicals, as she prefers.
 Despite a long, long wait, she still hasn’t forgotten who chased her people down and into hiding in the first place…

 Gevaudan (Phillip Franks) – Hairy, werewolf-looking person with minor psychic powers.
-Despite everything pointing towards him being a bad guy, he’s actually a stand up psychic werewolf guy, once you get to know him…
+Despite everything pointing towards him being a bad guy, he’s actually a stand up guy, or er, stand up psychic werewolf, once you get to know him…

 Sable (Rebecca Root) – A scavenger, wanting nothing more than a way to get rich quick with minimum risk to her own life.

-Perrault (Sean Barrett) – Leader of the Custodians of Zaltys, and the man in charge of protecting his people from the impending threat… Yeah… or, then again…
+Perrault (Sean Barrett) – Leader of the Custodians of Zaltys, and the man in charge of protecting his people from the impending threat… or then again…

 Plenty of clever photoshopping going on in this cover!